Visit the Wellness Center!

 To visit the Wellness Center, drop by Room 143, call us at (415) 242-2574, email us at email@example.com, or mail us at Abraham Lincoln High School, c/o Wellness Center, 2162 24th Avenue, San Francisco, CA 94116.

-Drop-ins are welcome Monday through Friday during lunch!
+Drop-ins are welcome Monday through Friday before school, during lunch, or after school.

 Need someone to talk to?
 Email us at firstname.lastname@example.org